smarsou/dockerize-llm/README.md

 # DockerizeLLM

-DockerizeLLM is a Python script designed to make serving large language models (LLMs) simple.
+DockerizeLLM is a Python script designed to make serving large language models (LLMs) simple (only gguf format).
 It automates the process of finding, downloading, and serving models from the Hugging Face Hub using `llama.cpp` as the backend.
-The resulting system runs as a Docker container with an OpenAI-compatible API.
+The resulting system runs as a Docker container with an OpenAI-compatible API (deprecated for now).

 ## Features